-- Organize political education and disseminate knowledge about social relations in a globalized, unjust and hostile world;
+- Organise political education and disseminate knowledge about social relations in a globalized, unjust and hostile world

-- Be a forum in Germany and internationally that supports dialogue between left-socialistic powers, socialistic movements and organizations, left-minded intellectuals and non-governmental organizations;
+- Be a forum in Germany and internationally that supports dialogue between left-socialistic powers, socialistic movements and organisations, left-minded intellectuals and non-governmental organisations

-- Give impulses to self-defining socialistic political activities and support commitment to peace and international understanding for a socially just and solidarity union.
+- Give impulses to self-defining socialistic political activities and support commitment to peace and international understanding for a socially just and solidary union

 More information can be found at: www.rosalux.de